 mbsumsummarises the output produced by MrBayes from the analysis of an individual locus.

 mbsumand performs the second step of BCA.

-To run the latest installed version of BUCKy, simply load the
+To run the default installed version of BUCKy, simply load the

 $ module load bucky $ mbsum --help Usage: mbsum mbsum [--help || -h] [<--skip || -n> number-of-skipped-trees] [<--out || -o> output-file] [--version] [input filename(s)] $ bucky --help Usage: bucky [options] <input files>

 For a list of

 bucky options, run

 Here is an example job running on 1 core and 1GB of memory:

 #!/bin/bash #$ -cwd #$ -j y #$ -pe smp 1 #$ -l h_rt=1:0:0 #$ -l h_vmem=1G module load bucky # Read all output from MrBayes and creates a translate section # and a list of tree indicines, trees and their counts. mbsum /path/*.t -o /path/input.in # Perform analysis bucky -o bucky_output_dir \ /path/input.in